rlskit13/language_modeling_is_compression/README.md

 line 36 Change "'arithmetic_coding': ['classical']," to 'arithmetic_coding': ['language_model'],

 ## To run HuggingFace model ##
+## Do take note that you will need to change the input size, embedding size or other parameters for different models to work! ##
 The compress and decompress function has been modified to support loading of HuggingFace model.
 To use that function, go to /compresors/compressor.py, line 42, Change 'language_model': language_model.compress to 'language_model': language_model.compress_pretrained.
 Maintaining 'language_model': language_model.compress will run the model that is being trained using train.py.

 To change the HuggingFace model, go to /compressors/language_model.py, line 34, and change the variable "model_name" to the desired model.
 Below are some of the models:

 1. Text Classification
-•	BERT: bert-base-uncased
+BERT: `bert-base-uncased`
-•	RoBERTa: roberta-base
+RoBERTa: `roberta-base`
-•	DistilBERT: distilbert-base-uncased
+DistilBERT: `distilbert-base-uncased`
-•	XLNet: xlnet-base-cased
+XLNet: `xlnet-base-cased`

-2. Question Answering
-•	BERT for QA: bert-large-uncased-whole-word-masking-finetuned-squad
-•	RoBERTa for QA: deepset/roberta-base-squad2
-•	ALBERT for QA: twmkn9/albert-base-v2-squad2
-3. Text Generation
+2. Text Generation
-•	GPT-2: gpt2
+GPT-2: `gpt2`
-•	GPT-Neo: EleutherAI/gpt-neo-2.7B
+GPT-Neo: `EleutherAI/gpt-neo-2.7B`
-•	T5: t5-base
+T5: `t5-base`
-•	BART: facebook/bart-large
+BART: `facebook/bart-large`

-4. Text Summarization
+3. Text Summarization
-•	BART for Summarization: facebook/bart-large-cnn
+BART for Summarization: `facebook/bart-large-cnn`
-•	Pegasus: google/pegasus-xsum
+Pegasus: `google/pegasus-xsum`
-•	T5 for Summarization: t5-small
+T5 for Summarization: `t5-small`

-5. Translation
+4. Translation
-•	MarianMT: Helsinki-NLP/opus-mt-en-de (English to German)
+MarianMT: `Helsinki-NLP/opus-mt-en-de`
-•	mBART: facebook/mbart-large-50-many-to-one-mmt
+mBART: `facebook/mbart-large-50-many-to-one-mmt`

-6. Sentence Embeddings
+5. Sentence Embeddings
-•	Sentence-BERT: sentence-transformers/all-MiniLM-L6-v2
+•	Sentence-BERT: `sentence-transformers/all-MiniLM-L6-v2`
-•	RoBERTa for Embeddings: sentence-transformers/roberta-large-nli-stsb-mean-tokens
+•	RoBERTa for Embeddings: `sentence-transformers/roberta-large-nli-stsb-mean-tokens`

-7. Named Entity Recognition (NER)
-•	BERT for NER: dbmdz/bert-large-cased-finetuned-conll03-english
-•	Flair: flair/ner-english
-8. Multimodal (Text + Image)
-•	CLIP: openai/clip-vit-base-patch32
-•	BLIP: Salesforce/blip-image-captioning-base
-9. Large Language Models
+6. Large Language Models
-•	GPT-3 (via OpenAI API)
-•	LLaMA: meta-llama/LLaMA-2-7b-hf
+LLaMA: `meta-llama/LLaMA-2-7b-hf`
-•	Falcon: tiiuae/falcon-7b
+Falcon: `tiiuae/falcon-7b`
-10. Other Specialized Models
-•	Stable Diffusion (Text-to-Image): CompVis/stable-diffusion-v1-4
-•	Whisper (Speech-to-Text): openai/whisper-large
-•	CodeBERT (Code Understanding): microsoft/codebert-base

-Do take note that you will need to change the input size, embedding size or other parameters for different models to work.

 ## Citing This Work